pepegar/scala-training-telefonica/docs/tut/akka.md

 <p class="fragment fade-in">send messages to other actors</p>
 <p class="fragment fade-in">create other actors</p>
 <p class="fragment fade-in">keep internal state</p>

+##

+The way communication between actors happen, under the hood, is that actor A sends a message to actor B, and B receives it in its mailbox.
+Mailbox are FIFO queues from which the actor pulls messages when he's not doing anything else.

+##

+**Actors**:

+- Have addresses. (think of them like their URI within the actorsystem)
+- Have mailboxes, in which they receive messages
+- Can hold an internal state
+- Receive messages
+- Can create other actors

 ## How to create actors